SimonDoll/carla_ros_bridge_docker/README.md

 ## Introduction
 This is a Dockerfile to use [CARLA ROS bridge](https://github.com/carla-simulator/ros-bridge) on Docker container.

+## See the devel branch for carla 0.9.9

 ## Requirements
 * NVIDIA graphics driver
 * Docker